ttamayo/CS205_Redfield/INSTRUCTIONS.md

 5. `./LindbladTerm_OpenMP` ...
 Advanced feature (continued): A single iteration of the Lindblad term of the Redfield equations implemented in serial and parallel.

+6. `./Redfield_MPI` ...
+A work version of an hybrid implementation of MPI + OpenACC.

 INSTRUCTIONS TO RUN MAIN/FINAL REDFIELD CODE
 --------------------------------------------